mojaloop/iacv2-docs/README.md

     ansible-playbook name is managed_services_deploy

    This is for preparing the bastion node created for managed services resources.
 Bastion-common role and netclient role are getting executed on the bastion node.

+# 3. Refresh-templates stage in the GitLab pipeline

+Refresh templates stage refreshes the terragrunt configuration , gitlab scripts in the environment repo.
+It gets the code referenced by the git commit tag provided in the CICD variable IAC_TERRAFORM_MODULES_TAG from iac-modules repo and updates the corresponding environment repo.
+It overwrites the configuration files in the default-config repo.
+It does not modify the configurations in the custom-config directory.
+Each time when pipeline starts , it merges default configuration with custom configuration and pipeline runs based on the configuration resulted from the merge.

+# 4. Clean-up stage in the GitLab pipeline

+Clean-up stage invokes terragrunt destroy to destroy all the resources created from the environment repo pipeline.

+#  Destroy the control center

+Spin up a fresh control center util container

+        docker run -it -v ~/.aws:/root/.aws ghcr.io/mojaloop/control-center-util:0.10.1 /bin/bash

+Download the inventory file generated in the control-center-deploy stage from gitlab artifacts.

+Copy the inventory file into the above container.

+Also get the value of the CICD variable IAC_TERRAFORM_MODULES_TAG from the bootstrap repo.
+It has to be passed as the parameter in the coming steps.

+Change directory to iac-run-dir

+        cd /iac-run-dir

+Run the script move-state-from-gitlab.sh

+         ./move-state-from-gitlab.sh INVENTORY_FILE_PATH AWS_PROFILE IAC_TERRAFORM_MODULES_TAG [WORK_DIR] [BOOTSTRAP_PROJECT_ID]

+After running the above step , run the destroy-control-center.sh script to destroy the control center.

+         ./destroy-control-center-cleanup.sh IAC_TERRAFORM_MODULES_TAG AWS_PROFILE [WORKDIR]